zazzyzeph/node-frontend/README.md

 # node-frontend
-A front-end framework using Jade (HTML templates/partials) and Sass.
-Watched/compiled by Grunt, served by Node to your localhost.
-Normalize, Bootstrap, jQuery, and LiveReload included.
+A front-end framework using Pug (AKA Jade – HTML templates/partials), Sass, and Grunt, served by Express to your localhost via Node.
+LiveReload on changes to .scss, .js, or .pug files.

 ## Prerequisites ##